W427697/Discord-/docs/configure/typescript.md

 <div class="aside">
 If you run into an issue where the extra props aren't included, check how your component is being exported.
 If it's using a default export, change it to a named export and the extra props will be included as well.
 </div>

+### Troubleshooting

+If storybook is not picking up TypeScript errors, ensure:
+* you have a `tsconfig.json` ([ref](https://github.com/storybookjs/storybook/issues/14118#issuecomment-794698889))
+* `tsconfig.json` is properly including your files, including `*.tsx`.
+Example: `"include": [ "stories/**/*" ]`
+* Eventually, run with additional traces: `DEBUG=docgen:include,docgen:exclude yarn storybook` to check if your files are properly processed

+If react docgen is not generating doc based on types, ensure:
+* TypeScript is properly configured (see above)
+* You don't have TypeScript errors

+If using React, if you need help to properly type your components, this site may help: https://react-typescript-cheatsheet.netlify.app/